 Elections1.
 If a club constitution requires the election process to be entirely at the AGM, then the club will need to manage this by asking for nominations in advance, giving a cut-off date and then if necessary conducting a ballot – or use a scrutineer service*.
 If there is no need for a ballot, then the new incumbents can take office from the date of the meeting.

 2. If the club constitution requires the election process to be pre-AGM and results announced at AGM, then this process can proceed as above.

 The previous advice that 2020 and 2021 AGMs may be held one after the other remains in place.
-Currently the deadline for annual returns for both years is 31 July 2021.
+Annual returns for 2020 and 2021 can now be submitted up until 31 December 2021’

 The Kennel Club’s intention through this provision is to allow societies to temporarily relax some parts of their constitution in the interests of the smooth running of the club during the current restrictions which prevent ‘normal’ processes.
 The guidance may not exactly ‘fit’ the situation of each club but we hope will provide clubs with a way forward for the present.
 Club committees are advised to process AGM business in the spirit of this guidance and ensure that a record of decisions taken is maintained.

 Cancellation of shows - due to adverse weather conditions and disease outbreaks